-As part of the tender process we engage with potential suppliers and request detailed outlines of activities underpinning their scope of work.
+Methods of engagement - As part of the tender process we engage with potential suppliers and request detailed outlines of activities underpinning their scope of work.
 This enables us to identify those contractors who will complete the work with the least amount of material/waste relocation/transportation, ensuring that we are immediately selecting less emission-intensive contractors.
 We review environmental management credentials of contractors.
 As part of the design phase, we engage with suppliers to ensure they understand the technical and environmental requirements of the project and work with them to meet these standards.
 This engagement is critical for achieving our Green Star certifications.

-Throughout construction, we collect and monitor emissions data from our contractors (except for commercial property developments where it does not fall within our operational control boundary).
+Throughout construction, we meet with suppliers at regular intervals to report on progress, achievements, and challenges.
+We collect and monitor emissions data from our contractors (except for Commercial Property developments where it does not fall within our operational control boundary).